FrietzeLabUVM/TAP/README.md

 : Path to STAR index for organism's rDNA, will be derived from -ref if not supplied.
 Without a rDNA STAR index, the rDNA alignment step is skipped.

 -SE, --SE
 : If activated, alignment will be in single-end mode instead of the RNA-seq default of paired-end.
-For ChIP-seq, -SE is the default.

 -PE, --PE
-: If activated, alignment will be in paried-end mode, already the default for RNA-seq.
-For ChIP-seq, -SE is the default.
+: If activated, alignment will be in paired-end mode, already the default for RNA-seq.

 -noSub, --noSub
 : If activated, bash will be used to run all pipeline steps in serial instead of sbatch to run in parallel via the job scheduler.
 For debugging only or if SLURM's sbatch is not available.

--noModel, --noModel
-: Only used for ChIP-seq data.
-Disables shifting model.
-Only implemented to all testing with tiny fastq files that are too small for learning the shifting model.

 -docker, --docker
 : Name of an installed docker image.
 Likely jrboyd/tap.
 Docker will provide all dependencies. `docker` itself still needs to be on your PATH.